ianmcburnie/a11y-first-workshop/README.md

 </section>
 ```

+Demonstrate that a labelled region shows up in the screen reader list of landmarks.

 If JavaScript is available we can enhance this experience by setting focus on the page notice.
 This is our first introduction to the concept of focus management, but bear in mind that **this is one of the very few scenarios we would consider setting focus after page load!**

-1. Add `tabindex="-1"` to the page notice
+1. Add `tabindex="-1"` to the page notice which allows programmatic focus
 1. Add the script below to set focus after page load.
-1. Notice that the message cannot be re-focussed again after focus is lost.
+1. Notice that the message cannot be re-focussed again with keyboard after focus is lost.
 This is intentional,

 ```js
 window.onload = function(e) {